eutiagovski/amex-default-predicition/README.md

 ### Datasets
 The datasets was provided by the host of the competition, and can be downloaded from https://www.kaggle.com/competitions/amex-default-prediction/data.

-The dataset contains aggregated profile features for each customer at each statement date.
+It contains aggregated profile features for each customer at each statement date.
 Features are anonymized and normalized, and fall into the following general categories

 ### Task
 The task is to predict, for each customer_ID, the probability of a future payment default.